jeremyneveu/m2-npac-grac/chapters/en/07_cmb.md

 :::

-#### L'équilibre cinétique
+#### Kinetic equilibrium

-Lorsque les particules peuvent échanger souvent de l'énergie et de la quantité de mouvement par des collisions élastiques, le gaz atteint un état d'entropie maximale, appelé équilibre cinétique.
-Les fonctions de distribution $f(p,t)$ peuvent être obtenues en évaluant l'entropie du gaz ($S = k_B \ln \Omega$) et en la maximisant, pour une énergie totale donnée et un nombre total de particules donné.
+When particles can exchange energy and momentum frequently through elastic collisions, the gas reaches a state of maximum entropy, called kinetic equilibrium.
+The distribution functions $f(p,t)$ can be obtained by evaluating the entropy of the gas ($S = k_B \ln \Omega$) and maximising it, for a given total energy and a given total number of particles.

-Selon la nature fermionique ou bosonique des particules du gaz, la combinatoire donnant les probabilités d'occupation de l'ensemble des micro-états $\Omega$ est différente à cause du principe d'exclusion de Pauli.
-A énergie totale et nombre total de particules fixés, après usage des multiplicateurs de Lagrange, ces contraintes imposent que les fonctions de distribution à l'équilibre thermodynamique sont :
+Depending on the fermionic or bosonic nature of the particles in the gas, the combinatorics giving the occupation probabilities of all the $\Omega$ microstates is different because of the Pauli exclusion principle.
+At a fixed total energy and total number of particles, after using the Lagrange multipliers, these constraints impose that the distribution functions at thermodynamic equilibrium are :
 \begin{equation}
   \boxed{\text{Fermi-Dirac:\ } f(p) = \frac{g}{\exp\left({\dfrac{E(p) - \mu}{k_B T}}\right) + 1}}
 \end{equation}
 \begin{equation}
   \boxed{\text{Bose-Einstein:\ } f(p) = \frac{g}{\exp\left({\dfrac{E(p) - \mu}{k_B T}}\right) - 1}}
 \end{equation}
-avec  $T$ la température du gaz, $\mu$ le potentiel chimique de l'espèce et $g$ son nombre de degrés de libertés interne (par exemple le nombre d'état de spin).
-Elles donnent le nombre de particules pouvant occuper un état d'énergie $E$ selon que ce sont des bosons ou des fermions, à l'équilibre thermodynamique.
+with $T$ the temperature of the gas, $\mu$ the chemical potential of the species and $g$ its number of internal degrees of freedom (for example the number of spin states).
+They give the number of particles that can occupy an energy state $E$, depending on whether they are bosons or fermions, at thermodynamic equilibrium.

-A haute température, on retrouve la distribution de Maxwell-Boltzmann :
+At high temperatures, we find the Maxwell-Boltzmann distribution:
 \begin{equation}
   \boxed{\text{Maxwell-Boltzmann:\ }f(p) = g\exp\left(-{\frac{E(p) - \mu}{k_B T}}\right)}
 \end{equation}
-valable pour les fermions et les bosons.
+valid for fermions and bosons.

-Les fonctions de distribution de Fermi-Dirac et de Bose-Einstein dépendent de deux paramètres : la température du gaz, $T$, et le potentiel chimique de l'espèce $\mu$, qui caractérise la variation d'entropie ou d'énergie lorsque le nombre de particules varie (voir l'encadré ci-dessous).
+The Fermi-Dirac and Bose-Einstein distribution functions depend on two parameters: the temperature of the gas, $T$, and the chemical potential of the species $\mu$, which characterises the variation in entropy or energy when the number of particles varies (see box below).

-Si le gaz contient plusieurs espèces en interaction, chaque espèce $i$ est décrite par sa propre fonction de distribution, son propre potentiel chimique $\mu_i$. chimique $\mu_i$, et éventuellement (si elle est découplée) sa propre température $T_i$.
-Nous pouvons en déduire la densité de nombre, la densité d'énergie et la température de chaque espèce.
+If the gas contains several interacting species, each species $i$ is described by its own distribution function, its own chemical potential $\mu_i$. chemical potential $\mu_i$, and possibly (if decoupled) its own temperature $T_i$.
+From this we can deduce the number density, energy density and temperature of each species.

-Si toutes les espèces sont en équilibre cinétique et partagent la même température : $T_i = T$, le système a atteint _l'équilibre thermique_.
+If all the species are in kinetic equilibrium and share the same temperature: $T_i = T$, the system has reached _thermal equilibrium_.

-#### L'équilibre chimique
+#### Chemical equilibrium

-:::{note} Potentiel chimique
+:::{note} Chemical potential

-Les variations d'énergie d'un système peuvent être exprimées en fonction de de son entropie, de son volume et de sa température :
+Changes in the energy of a system can be expressed as a function of its entropy, volume and temperature:
 \begin{equation}
 \dd U = T \dd S - P \dd V + \mu \dd N
 \end{equation}
-ou encore :
+or :
 \begin{equation}
 \dd S = \frac{\dd U}{T} + \frac{P}{T} \dd V - \frac{\mu}{T} \dd N
 \end{equation}

-Considérons deux systèmes $\mathcal{S}_1$ et $\mathcal{S}_2$ à des températures $T_1$ et $T_2$ mis en contact.
-Si les deux systèmes sont isolés :
+Consider two systems $\mathcal{S}_1$ and $\mathcal{S}_2$ at temperatures $T_1$ and $T_2$ brought into contact.
+If the two systems are isolated :
-1. l'énergie l'énergie totale de ($S_1+S_2$) est constante
+1. the energy the total energy of ($S_1+S_2$) is constant
 $$\dd U = \dd U_1 + \dd U_2 = 0 \Rightarrow \dd U_1 = -\dd U_2$$
-2. l'entropie de ($S_1 + S_2$) atteint un maximum
+2. the entropy of ($S_1 + S_2$) reaches a maximum
 $$\dd S = \dd S_1 + \dd S_2 = 0 \Rightarrow \dd U_1/T_1 + \dd U_2/T_2 = 0$$
-ce qui donne $T_1 = T_2$ à l'équilibre.
+which gives $T_1 = T_2$ at equilibrium.

-Considérons maintenant que $\mathcal{S}_1$ et $\mathcal{S}_2$ peuvent échanger des particules (en gardant le nombre total de particules constant).
-Nous avons :
+Now consider that $\mathcal{S}_1$ and $\mathcal{S}_2$ can exchange particles (keeping the total number of particles constant).
+We have :
 1. $\dd N = \dd N_1 + \dd N_2 = 0 \Rightarrow \dd N_1 = - \dd N_2$
-2. et l'entropie de $(\mathcal{S}_1 + \mathcal{S}_2)$ atteint un maximum, ce qui donne :
+2. and the entropy of $(\mathcal{S}_1 + \mathcal{S}_2)$ reaches a maximum, which gives :
 $$-\frac{\mu_1}{T} \dd N_1 - \frac{\mu_2}{T} \dd N_2 = 0$$
-d'où $\mu_1 = \mu_2$. À l'équilibre, les deux potentiels chimiques sont égaux.
+hence $\mu_1 = \mu_2$.
+At equilibrium, the two chemical potentials are equal.

-Considérons maintenant le cas d'une réaction chimique :
+Let's now consider the case of a chemical reaction:
 $$1 + 2 \rightleftharpoons 3 + 4$$
-c'est-à-dire le cas de quatre systèmes $S_1$, $S_2$, $S_3$ et $S_4$ mis en contact.
-En suivant le même même raisonnement, on peut montrer que :
+i.e. the case where four systems $S_1$, $S_2$, $S_3$ and $S_4$ are brought into contact.
+Using the same reasoning, we can show that :
-1. ils atteignent une même température d'équilibre température $T$
+1. they reach the same equilibrium temperature $T$, and
-2. et qu'à l'équilibre, on a :
+2. and that at equilibrium we have :
 $$\mu_1 + \mu_2 = \mu_3 + \mu_4$$

 :::

-Nous avons vu dans l'encadré ci-dessus que si plusieurs espèces interagissent par le biais d'une réaction, par exemple :
+We saw in the box above that if several species interact through a reaction, for example :
 \begin{equation}
-  \nu_1 X_1 + \nu_2 X_2 + \ldots \rightleftharpoons \nu'_1 Y_1 + \nu'_2 Y_2 + \ldots
+  \nu_1 X_1 + \nu_2 X_2 + \ldots \rightleftharpoons \nu‘_1 Y_1 + \nu’_2 Y_2 + \ldots
 \end{equation}
-et atteignent l'équilibre chimique (c'est-à-dire l'état d'entropie maximale), les potentiels chimiques satisfont :
+and reach chemical equilibrium (i.e. the state of maximum entropy), the chemical potentials satisfy:
 \begin{equation}
   \sum_i \nu_i \mu_i = \sum_j \nu'_j \mu_j
 \end{equation}
-plus toute équation de conservation imposée par une charge conservée (nombre de particules, charge électrique, charge baryonique, etc.)
+plus any conservation equation imposed by a conserved charge (number of particles, electric charge, baryonic charge, etc.).

-Pour les photons, il n'y a pas de charge conservée.
-Même le nombre de photons n'est pas conservé.
-Par exemple, nous avons une double diffusion Compton $e^- + \gamma \rightarrow e^- + \gamma + \gamma$ ou Bremstrahlung  $e^- + p \rightarrow e^- + p + \gamma$.
-D'où :
+For photons, there is no conserved charge.
+Even the number of photons is not conserved.
+For example, we have Compton double scattering $e^- + \gamma \rightarrow e^- + \gamma + \gamma$ or Bremstrahlung $e^- + p \rightarrow e^- + p + \gamma$.
+Hence :
 \begin{equation}
   \mu_\gamma = 0
 \end{equation}

-Les particules et les antiparticules sont de charges opposées, d'où, _à l'équilibre_ :
+Particles and antiparticles have opposite charges, hence, _at equilibrium_ :
 \begin{equation}
   \mu_X = -\mu_{\bar{X}}
 \end{equation}
-On peut aussi utiliser la réaction $X + \bar{X} \rightleftharpoons \gamma + \gamma$ pour arriver à la même conclusion.
+The reaction $X + \bar{X} \rightleftharpoons \gamma + \gamma$ can also be used to reach the same conclusion.

-En résumé:
+To summarise:
-- Un système composés de différentes espèces a atteint l'équilibre cinétique s'il a atteint un état d'entropie maximale décrit par une fonction de distribution de Fermi-Dirac ou de Bose-Einstein.
+- A system composed of different species has reached kinetic equilibrium if it has reached a state of maximum entropy described by a Fermi-Dirac or Bose-Einstein distribution function.
-- Un système composé de plusieurs espèces interagissant via une ou plusieurs réactions chimiques a atteint l'équilibre chimique s'il a atteint un état d'entropie maximale, où la somme des potentiels chimiques des réactifs est égale à la somme des potentiels chimiques des produits.
+- A system composed of several species interacting via one or more chemical reactions has reached chemical equilibrium if it has reached a state of maximum entropy, where the sum of the chemical potentials of the reactants is equal to the sum of the chemical potentials of the products.
-- Un système a atteint l'équilibre thermodynamique s'il a atteint l'équilibre chimique et si toutes les espèces partagent la même température $T$, la "température de l'Univers".
+- A system has reached thermodynamic equilibrium if it has reached chemical equilibrium and if all the species share the same temperature $T$, the _temperature of the Universe_.

-### Densité et pression des fermions et bosons
+### Density and pressure of fermions and bosons

-Nous avons maintenant tout ce qu'il faut pour calculer la densité particulaire, la densité d'énergie et la pression des constituants de l'Univers.
-Les potentiels chimiques peuvent être négligés à haute température ($\mu \ll T$), et les équations [](#eqn:number_density_general), [](#eqn:energy_density_general) et [](#eqn:pression_generale) peuvent être réécrites :
+We now have everything we need to calculate the particle density, energy density and pressure of the constituents of the Universe.
+Chemical potentials can be neglected at high temperatures ($\mu \ll T$), and the equations [](#eqn:number_density_general), [](#eqn:energy_density_general) and [](#eqn:pression_generale) can be rewritten:
 \begin{equation}
   \begin{split}
     n &= \frac{g}{2\pi^2\hbar^3} \int \dd p \frac{p^2}{\exp\left(\sqrt{p^2c^2 + m^2 c^4}/k_B T\right) \pm 1} \\